What is the fundamental issue?

 Finally, the “QOZ business property” that an O Fund invest in must be “substantially all” in a QOZ, which under the proposed rules is met if 70% or more of the property is in a QOZ.
 The statute also requires that after an O Fund acquires QOZ business property that it be either "original use" (new) or “substantially improved,” which means investing at least as much on the improvement as was paid for the used asset.
 "Original use" commences with depreciation, so an unfinished asset purchase by an O Fund in a QOZ can qualify for original use as long as it has not been depreciated yet.
 In addition, vacant/abandoned property can be considered original use if it has been in that state for at least five years.
 The proposed rules state that the basis of the land a business sits on does not need to be included for the substantial improvement requirement, thus reducing the required investment amounts.

 I am a real estate professional.
 What does this mean for my business?

 The QOZ program presents multiple opportunities for real estate professionals.
 On the front end, it provides a way for investors to redeploy investments in capital assets without paying the tax on any gains immediately, which may encourage them to sell real estate assets they might otherwise hold on to in order to avoid taxes.
-On the back end, the Opportunity Funds created to invest in the zones will be looking for business property to invest in, which in many cases will include real property and/or involve development opportunities for real estate.
+On the back end, the Opportunity Funds created to invest in the zones will be looking for business property in which to invest, which in many cases will include real property and/or involve development opportunities for real estate.

 NAR supports tax policies that provide the deferral and/or the exclusion of capital gains taxes on investments that are sold if the proceeds are reinvested into low-income or economically disadvantaged communities or neighborhoods that have been officially designated as eligible to receive such tax-incentivized funds.